SomeWeekendReading/someweekendreading.github.io/_posts/2022-04-14-passover-vs-late-stage-capitalism.md

 Sometimes the intent is benign: if you're a grocer and you know your customers will want to enjoy a traditional holiday meal, you might think of ways to sell it to them.

 So far, so good.
-But sometimes it can go hilariously wrong and cause deep offense if you don't take the time and care to _understand_ people's traditions.
+But sometimes it can go hilariously wrong, or even cause deep offense, if you don't take the time and care to _understand_ people's traditions.

-Toay's example is from _Whole Foods_: they're owned by Amazon these days, but otherwise run a fine grocery store.
-Very high quality produce, products selected with some care for health and environment, and so on.
+Toay's example is from Whole Foods: they're owned by Amazon these days, but otherwise they run a fine grocery store.
+Very high quality produce, products selected with some care for health, nutrition, and environment, and so on.
 A little on the spendy side, but we shop there a lot.

 But&hellip; somebody _really_ screwed up this advertisement:

 <blockquote class="twitter-tweet">